apify/apify-cli/MIGRATIONS.md

 # Migration from 0.9.x to 0.10.0
 ## Breaking change: deprecating apify.json in favor of .actor/actor.json
 The actor config previously stored in `apify.json` has been deprecated in favor of `.actor/actor.json`.
-The new config follows very similar structure and it looks as follows
+The new config follows a very similar structure, and it looks like this:
 ```json
 {
   "actorSpecification": 1,